npage1129/npage1129/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on refining my algorithm skills.
-- 🌱 I’m currently learning Python.
+- 🌱 I’m currently working on an internship.
 - 📫 How to reach me: npage1129@gmail.com
 - 😄 Pronouns: she/her